mikemaggire/studiojekyll-minimax/_pages/apropos.md

 ---
 layout: page
-permalink: /a-propos.html
+navbar: A propos
-sidebar: A propos
+navbarindex: 10
 title: A propos
 ---